edeforas/BeeDNN/HOWTO.md

-BeeDNN is a Deep Learing library in C++.
+BeeDNN is a Deep Learning library in C++.
 (There is also an prototyping python code to test quickly new ideas).

 Compilation projects are using vs2019 or CMake.